w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 When users modify zoom, scaling, and/or display resolution at the platform software level (e.g. Operating System), it impacts the size of all applications and the platform software itself.
 This can result in improved readability in some applications but unwanted consequences in others.</div>
 <div class="note wcag2ict">

-Some software applications provide a mode of operation where reflow is possible, while other modes are unable to reflow.
+Some non-web software applications provide a mode of operation where reflow is possible, while other modes are unable to reflow.
 An example is a document authoring tool, which includes both a "print preview mode" (without reflow, for users to view the spatial formatting) and a "drafting view mode" where reflow is supported.
 Such software would satisfy this success criterion as long as there is no loss of information or functionality in the drafting view.</div>
 <div class="note wcag2ict">

 See also the [Comments on Closed Functionality](#comments-on-closed-functionality).</div>